One-state solution: Establishment of Israel

 The 1948 Arab–Israeli War resulted in Israel's establishment as well as the flight or expulsion of over 700,000 Palestinians from the territory that became Israel.
 During the following years, a large population of Jews living in Arab nations (close to 800,000) left or were expelled from their homes in what has become known as the Modern Jewish Exodus and subsequently resettled in the new State of Israel.

 By 1948, in the wake of the Holocaust, Jewish support for partition and a Jewish state had become overwhelming.
 Nevertheless, some Jewish voices still argued for unification.
 The International Jewish Labor Bund was against the UN vote on the partition of Palestine and reaffirmed its support for a single binational state that would guarantee equal national rights for Jews and Arabs and would be under the control of superpowers and the UN.
 The 1948 New York Second world conference of the International Jewish Labor Bund condemned the proclamation of the Jewish state, because the decision exposed the Jews in Palestine to danger.
 The conference was in favour of a binational state built on the base of national equality and democratic federalism.

 A one-state, one-nation solution where Arabic-speaking Palestinians would adopt a Hebrew-speaking Israeli identity (although not necessarily the Jewish religion) was advocated within Israel by the Canaanite movement of the 1940s and 1950s, as well as more recently in the Engagement Movement led by Tsvi Misinai.

 Palestinian views on a binational state

 Prior to the 1960s, no solution to the conflict in which Arabs and Jews would share a binational state was accepted among Palestinians.
-The only viable solution from the Palestinian point of view would be an Arab state in which European immigrants would have second class status.
+The only viable solution from the Palestinian point of view would be an Arab state in which European immigrants would have second-class status.
 The Palestinian position evolved following Israel's victory in the Six-Day War, when it became no longer realistic to expect the militarily powerful and densely populated Jewish state to disappear.
-Eventually, Palestinian leadership began flirting with the idea of a two-state solution.
-According to a poll taken by the Palestine Center for Public Opinion in 2020, around 10% of Palestinians in the West Bank and Gaza believe that working towards a binational state should be a top priority in the next five years.
+Eventually, Palestinian leadership committed to the idea of a two-state solution.
+But according to a poll taken by the Palestine Center for Public Opinion in 2020, around 10% of Palestinians in the West Bank and Gaza believe that working towards a binational state should be a top priority.